 After few days of wishful thinking and consideration, I decided on 3 personal challenges that I wanted to undertake.
 Without a particular order of attempt, difficulty, or possibility of realization, the three challenges are:

 - Ironman: toughest single day triathlon consisting of 3.8 km swim, 180 km bike ride followed by a marathon (42.195 km run).

 - Summiting Mount Everest: the highest point on Earth, with its peak at 8848 meters (29,029 feet)

 Wild and crazy, it all seems impossible to most people, and quite many believe it as hardly achievable.
-I do realize that my journey to attempt, let alone realize, these farfetched dreams would not be easy at all.
-For one thing, I have never rowed in the ocean (or anywhere), never climbed a mountain, never swam more than 100 meters, or run more than 5 kilometers (which was a handful of times earlier this year for another challenge).
+I do realize that my journey to attempt, let alone realize, these far-fetched dreams would not be easy at all.
+I have never rowed in the ocean (or anywhere), climbed a mountain, swam more than 100 meters, or run more than 5 kilometres.
 Having said that, the amount of money required for any of these of these challenges is massive.
 Nobody is gonna give that kind of sponsorship to anybody like me.
 Well, unless you can prove that you have what it takes, more than words and a dream, not only to dare, but to follow through and complete the almost impossible.
-At the time, these were all longterm goals.
+At the time, these were all long-term goals.
 While continuing to learn as much as I can about each of these sport, I started leisurely going for swimming, biking, and running, during the month of Ramadan.
 Without any race on mind, my intention at the time was to get “extremely” fit.